robotology/robotology-superbuild/doc/install-mambaforge.md

 ~~~

 ### Uninstall
-To remove `mambaforge`, first cleanup your `.bashrc` either manually or by running the commands:
+To remove `mambaforge`, first cleanup your `.bashrc` either manually or by running writing following commands on the terminal:
 ~~~
 ~/mambaforge/condabin/conda init --reverse
 ~/mambaforge/condabin/mamba init --reverse